Terms & conditions to book your accommodation

 - in case of cancellation within three to two months before the arrival date, 50% of the agreed price;

 - in case of cancellation within one month before the arrival date, 90% of the agreed price;

-- The remuneration shall pro rata be repaid after deduction of administrative costs in the event that the place is reserved for the same period or part thereof by a third party on the recommendation of the tourist and with the written consent of the entrepreneur.
+- The remuneration shall pro rata be repaid after deduction of administrative costs if the place is reserved for the same period or part thereof by a third party on the recommendation of the tourist and with the written consent of the entrepreneur.

 Article 7: Use by third parties

-- The holiday residence may only be used by third parties in the event that the entrepreneur has granted written consent.
+- The holiday residence may only be used by third parties if the entrepreneur has granted a written consent.

 - The consent given may be accompanied by terms and conditions which will then have to be put down in writing in advance.

 Article 8: Premature departure of the tourist

-The tourist shall then owe the full price for the agreed period on the basis of the rates then charged.
+The tourist shall then owe the full price for the agreed period based on the rates then charged.

 Article 9: Premature termination by the entrepreneur and eviction because of attributable shortcoming and/or unlawful act

 - The entrepreneur may cancel the agreement with immediate effect:

-- In the event that, in spite of prior written warning, the tourist, fellow tourist(s) and/or third party/parties does not/do not or not adequately observe the obligations laid down in the agreement, the information belonging thereto and/or government regulations and this to such a degree that according to criteria of reasonableness and fairness, the entrepreneur cannot be required to continue the agreement;
+- If, despite the prior written warning, the tourist, fellow tourist(s), and/or third-party/parties do not/do not or not adequately observe the obligations laid down in the agreement, the information belonging thereto and/or government regulations and this to such a degree that according to criteria of reasonableness and fairness, the entrepreneur cannot be required to continue the agreement;

-- In the event that, in spite of prior written warning, the tourist causes inconvenience for the entrepreneur and/or fellow tourists or spoils the good atmosphere on or in the close vicinity of the site;
+- If, despite the prior written warning, the tourist causes inconvenience for the entrepreneur and/or fellow tourists or spoils the good atmosphere on or in the close vicinity of the site;

-- In the event that, in spite of prior written warning, the tourist acts in violation of the destination of the grounds by using the holiday residence in a certain manner.
+- If, despite the prior written warning, the tourist acts in violation of the destination of the grounds by using the holiday residence in a certain manner.